Adaptive MIMO Radar Architecture for Energy-Efficient Wireless Sensing in the D-Band: MIMO Radar Front-End

-In the silicon-based radar arrays operating beyond 100 GHz, the chip power density is significantly higher than that of the lower mm-wave bands, as a result of more compact chip size and reduced antenna spacing.
-The low power efficiency and gain of transistors, and the high loss of passive elements in the D-band further increase the power consumption of the radar array.
-Therefore, it is essential to develop a strategy to save the power consumption.

-The power consumption of the radar array is dependent on the number of array elements, system architecture of the radar TX and RX, LO distribution network, circuit structures, and fabrication process.
-In the D-band, power consumption of the RX circuits is comparable with that of the TX circuits, and the LO distribution network can have a significant contribution which dominates the total power consumption.
-The power consumption can be estimated as
+The power consumption of the MIMO radar is dependent on the number of array elements, system architecture of the radar TX and RX, LO distribution network, circuit structures, and fabrication process.
+In the D-band, the power consumption of the RX circuits is comparable with that of the TX circuits, and the LO distribution network can have a significant contribution which dominates the total power consumption.
+The power consumption of the radar front-end can be estimated as

 We derive each of the three terms versus the number of array elements and properties of the TX, RX, and the LO distribution circuits.